Montaser-Taher/Montaser-Taher/README.md

 Junior Developer | B.Sc.
-(Hons) in Software Development 📍 Based in Malta | 🌍🎓 University of Malta.
+(Hons) in Software Development

+📍 Based in Malta | University of Malta 🌍🎓

 About Me:
 -  currently pursuing a Bachelor’s degree in Software Development at the University of Malta.